 Village Road Pizzeria

-18” is the one and only size at Village Road Pizzeria and we wouldn’t want it any other way.
-It’s New York style pizza that means a light, thin crust that allows you to eat far too many delicious slices in one sitting.
-There isn’t much seating to dine in so we suggest delivery, however they do have a couple of brews on tap if you can grab a seat.
+18” is the only size at Village Road Pizzeria and we wouldn’t want it any other way.
+It’s New York-style pizza which means a light, thin crust that allows you to eat far too many delicious slices in one sitting.
+There isn’t much seating to dine in so we suggest delivery, however, they do have a couple of brews on tap if you can grab a seat.

 Pinches Pizza